kdelwat/NgujariGrammar/src/content/phonology.md

 | fricative           |          |          | ʒ (j)         |           |         |        |
 | approximate         | w        |          |               | ɻ (r)     | j (y)   |        |
 | lateral approximate |          | l̺ (l)    |               | ɭ̺ (rl)    |         |        |

+The **retroflex** consonants (*rt, rn, r, rl*) are pronounced with the tongue curled back in the mouth, just behind the **alveolar ridge**, or the ridge between the roof of the mouth and the teeth.
+While the written representation of some of these requires two characters, it is important to remember that they are still one sound.

+The **coronal** consonants are divided into two types. **Laminal** consonants, which are indicated by a box under the phonetic representation, are created by pressing the tongue, just beyond the tip, against the roof of the mouth.
+The **apical** consonants, indicated by an open box, are created the same way, except only the very tip of the tongue is used.

 ## Vowels